This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

 How do I show acceptance of my colleague’s sex reassignment surgery?

-I am completely OK with whatever Robert does with his own life, and I pity what he is going through, but I am completely puzzled on how I can best be supportive, while not getting too personal.
+I am completely OK with whatever Robert does with his own life, and I can only imagine what he is going through during this transition, but I am completely puzzled on how I can best be supportive, while not getting too personal.
 Not everyone at work is dealing well with this change, but we’re all willing to give it a try.

 Do you have any advice that will help us be supportive in the right way?